-Our next webinar on October 21 at 7:00 pm CT is titled, Improving Mental Health Through Patient Empowerment and Technology.
+On October 21 at 7:00 pm CT NAMI Texas presented Improving Mental Health Through Patient Empowerment and Technology.

 In 2016, 1 in 5 Americans were living with a mental health condition but only 40% received mental healthcare.
 In addition to shortages of mental health providers, there are challenges with transportation to appointments, scheduling and stigma that prevent optimal mental healthcare for all.
 Technology use is widespread and has the potential to provide solutions to challenges in mental healthcare.
 In this discussion, we’ll review the goal of patient empowerment, define mental health technology, explore its potential uses and discuss a method of reviewing potential tools.